DimensionDev/Maskbook/docs/plugin-development-guide.md

 ## Form

-If you want's create a form in your plugin, then MUST read this file [Form guide](form-guide.md)
+If you want to create a form in your plugin, then you MUST read this file [Form guide](form-guide.md)